Costco Kirkland Signature Ginger Cookies Review

 Give it a try!

-I like these cookies and look forward to having them out of my freezer when I want over the holiday season.
+I like these cookies and look forward to having them every year.
+I usually share my 24 cookies with my parents.

 Please note that this review was not paid for or sponsored by any third party.
 This product was purchased by Costcuisine for the purpose of producing this review.
 The opinions in this review are strictly those of Costcuisine.
 Costcuisine is not affiliated with Costco or any of its suppliers.
 In the event that Costcuisine receives compensation for a post from the manufacturer of a product or some other third party, the arrangement will be clearly disclosed (including where the manufacturer of a product provides Costcuisine with a free sample of the product).